jhlax/sndalgo/README.md

 and manipulable with logical operations (i.e. `AND`, `OR`).
 2. sieves have a dual ability to operate as both _CV_ and _signal_ parameters, depending on how they are used.
+3. applications like step sequencers, theory guides, and sidechainers are all summated within a single body of knowledge.
+4. algorithmic composition.
+5. synthesis, analysis, and architecture of composition with scales, chords, progressions, order, and any other hand in building sonic phenomena.
+6. modular design, dimensionless, unitless.